On symmetries of iterates of rational functions: Introduction

-\bt \l{2} There exists a function $\phi: \mathbb N\times \mathbb N\rightarrow \R$ such that for any rational function $A$ of degree $n$, not conjugate to $z^{\pm n}$, there exist at most $\phi(n,d)$ rational functions $B$ of degree $d$ sharing an iterate with $A$. \et Let us mention that since equality \eqref{au} is equivalent to the equality

-Theorem \ref{2} is a generalization of the statement about the boundedness of the group $\Aut_{\infty}(A)$ in terms of $n$.

 The paper is organized as follows.
-In the second section, we establish basic properties of the group $G(A)$ used throughout the rest of the paper.
-In particular, we prove the finiteness of $G(A)$ for $A$ not of the form \eqref{for}, and provide a method for calculating $G(A)$.
-In the third section, we discuss relations between the group $G(A)$ and the group $\Omega(A)$ consisting of M\"obius transformations preserving the Julia set $J_A$ of $A$.
-In particular, we show that the set of M\"obius transformations $\sigma$ such that for some $k\geq 1$ and $l\geq 1$ is a subset of $\Omega(A)$.
-We also deduce the finiteness of $\Sigma_{\infty}(A)$ and $\Aut_{\infty}(A)$ from the results of \cite{lev}, \cite{lev2}.
+In the second section, we establish basic properties of the group $G(A)$ and provide a method for its calculation.
+In the third section, we briefly discuss relations between the groups $\Sigma_{\infty}(A)$, $\Aut_{\infty}(A)$ and the measure of maximal entropy for $A$.
+In particular, we deduce the finiteness of these groups from the results of Levin (\cite{lev}, \cite{lev2}).

-In the fourth section, we prove that any $\nu\in S(A)$ maps the set $c(A)$ to the set $c(A^{\circ 2})$.
-In the fifth section, using some general results about semiconjugate rational functions from the papers \cite{semi}, \cite{fin}, we show that for any $\sigma\in\Sigma_{\infty}(A)$ the relation $A\circ \sigma\sim A$ holds, and prove the remaining statements from Theorem \ref{main}.
-In the sixth section, we deduce Theorem \ref{seq0} from the result of Reznick (\cite{rez}) about iterates of formal power series, and provide some applications concerning the group $\Aut_{\infty}(A).$ Finally, in the seventh section, using a result about functional decompositions of iterates of rational functions from the paper \cite{inv}, we prove Theorem \ref{2}.
+In the fourth section, we prove Theorem \ref{main}.
+Moreover, we prove that \eqref{st} holds for any M\"obius transformation $\nu$ that belongs to $\widehat G(A^{\circ k})$ for some $k\geq 1.$ In the fifth section, using results about semiconjugate rational functions from the papers \cite{semi}, \cite{fin}, we prove Theorem \ref{sug} and Theorem \ref{sig4}.
+We also prove a slightly more general version of Theorem \ref{sig0}.
+Finally, in the sixth section, we deduce Theorem \ref{seq0} from the result of Reznick (\cite{rez}) about iterates of formal power series, and provide some applications of Theorem \ref{seq0} concerning the groups $\Aut_{\infty}(A)$ and $\Sigma_{\infty}(A)$.